Jörg Baberowski

 Jörg Baberowski (born 24 March 1961) is a German historian and Professor of Eastern European History at the Humboldt University of Berlin.
 He studies the history of the Soviet Union and Stalinist violence.
-Baberowski earlier served as Director of the Historical Institute and Dean of the Faculty of Philosophy I at the Humboldt University in Berlin.
+Baberowski earlier served as Director of the Historical Institute and Dean of the Faculty of Philosophy I at Humboldt University.

 Background

 Baberowski was born in Radolfzell am Bodensee, West Germany.
 He grew up in a Catholic working class and social democratic family.
 His grandfather was Polish; the Baberowski family thus belonged to the Ruhr Polish minority, Polish immigrants to the rapidly industrializing areas of the Ruhr Valley.
 Baberowski's wife is Iranian-born and fled to Germany following the Iranian Revolution.

 Academic career

 He studied history and philosophy at the University of Göttingen between 1982 and 1988 As a student Baberowski learned Russian, and he wrote his master's thesis on "political justice" in the last years of the Russian Empire.
 While working as a student Baberowski advocated for the views of historian Ernst Nolte, who had launched the Historikerstreit controversy by arguing that the Germans did not deserve special culpability for The Holocaust.

 Beginning in 1989, Baberowski worked as a researcher in eastern European history at the Goethe University Frankfurt and earned his doctorate there in 1993 with a dissertation titled Autokratie und Justiz im Zarenreich ("Autocracy and Justice in Czarist Russia").
 He joined the Institute of Eastern European History at Tübingen in 1993, and earned his Habilitation in 2000 with the dissertation Auf der Suche nach Eindeutigkeit, which was published as a book titled Der Feind ist überall.
 Stalinismus im Kaukasus.
 Baberowski went on to conduct archival studies in Azerbaijan, Finland, Russia and other countries.

 Baberowski was appointed to a chair in Eastern European history at the University of Leipzig in 2001, before joining the Humboldt University as a professor of Eastern European History in 2002.
 He was also the director of its Institute of History.